Why you shouldn't expect another stimulus check for weeks - if at all - KESQ

 Biden proposed keeping the income thresholds the same as earlier stimulus payments — but has indicated he is open to lowering them.

-Previously, individuals earning less than $75,000 and couples earning less than $150,000 received the full amount.
-The $600 payments gradually phase out, cutting off money for single filers without children earning more than $87,000 and married couples without children earning more than $174,000.
+House Democrats have put forward a plan that would send the full payment to individuals earning less than $75,000 a year and married couples earning less than $150,000 — like previous stimulus checks.
+But the payments would phase out faster than earlier rounds and completely cut off individuals earning more than $100,000 and couples earning more than $200,000.

-Households with children were eligible for more money.
-For example, a couple with two children earning a little more than $250,000 a year would still receive a partial payment, according to the Tax Foundation.

 The Republican proposal would provide the full payment to individuals earning less than $40,000 a year and couples earning less than $80,000 — and the payments would phase out faster, cutting off individuals making more than $50,000 and couples making more than $100,000.

-Note: This story has been updated with details of congressional negotiations.